AashutoshTrivedi/aashutoshtrivedi.github.io/_projects/HandWritten.md

 - welcome
 ---

-Hand written Digit Recognition.
+Hand written Digit Recognition using Neural network in Matlab.
 Will be updated soon.

 <!-- A wonderful serenity has taken possession of my entire soul, like these sweet mornings of spring which I enjoy with my whole heart.
 I am alone, and feel the charm of existence in this spot, which was created for the bliss of souls like mine.